Migrate from traditional to headless CMS: A step-by-step guide

 Content with the monolith CMS may still be edited by the existing team so you may need to consider if there is a content lockdown or investigate the last modified date or even the ability to export changes and factor this into your solution when gathering the exported content.

-Once you have export processes in place and content is successfully stored somewhere, there will be no doubt that you would need to cleanse and/or adjust and rectify this content data to suit a successful content import process.
+Once you have export processes in place and content is successfully stored somewhere, there will be no doubt that you will need to cleanse and/or adjust and rectify this content data to suit a successful content import process.
 Let’s investigate the next step in this journey after you have exported data.

 Image considerations

-You may find that some images may not be optimized and may not be of the best quality and, in some cases, must decide if you wish to consider them to be imported into the new CMS.
+You may find that some images may not be optimized and may not be of the best quality, and, in some cases, you must decide if you wish to consider them to be imported into the new CMS.
 In those situations, it’s worth having some basic image requirements to help you filter out the good from the bad.

 Incorporating naming conventions for images and documents will always help, as you don’t want to bring bad asset naming habits into the new CMS!
+Any revisions and duplications would need to be removed to avoid clutter in the new CMS.

 Simplifying rich text content

-It’s important to realize and sometimes people forget this, that the monolith and headless CMSs are not a like for like and you can’t just lift and shift content without running into issues.
+It’s important to realize, and sometimes people forget this, that the monolith and headless CMSs are not a like-for-like, and you can’t just lift and shift content without running into issues.
 One of the reasons is that each CMS would have its own rules and requirements to follow.
-An example of this could be simply down to the type of rich text editor they use and if the content that you wish to import has forbidden elements within it, it could cause the CMS to not take in the value during the import process, therefore, causing errors and delays to the import process.
+An example of this could be simply down to the type of rich text editor they use, and if the content that you wish to import has forbidden elements within it, it could cause the CMS to not take in the value during the import process, therefore, causing errors and delays to the import process.

-Another important aspect of headless CMS is that their focus is to allow for content to be served to multiple channels and for this criterion you would need to avoid any markup styling and presentation specifics, as they would get stripped out.
-If everything is within a big rich text field with lots of styling and nested components, then it will be tricky to dissect this and get it to the format in the new CMS.
+Another important aspect of headless CMS is that their focus is to allow for content to be served to multiple channels, and for this criterion, you would need to avoid any markup, styling, and presentation specifics, as they would get stripped out.
+If everything is within a big, rich text field with lots of styling and nested components, then it will be tricky to dissect this and get it to the format in the new CMS.
 My recommendation is that when working with rich text elements, it’s safer to go minimalistic and remove any unwanted and unrecognized tags that are not allowed before importing the content into the new CMS.

 Formats of data fields